The New Zealand Herald and Jimbo’s have provided us with an idealised “bad science” case study.

 Artemis also sells a “Kidney Cleanse Tea” to “Flush those toxins away”.
 According to the Artemis website it contains Birch leaves, Golden Rod, Horsetail, Nettle, and Raspberry leaf.
-In her article, Ms Clare also says:
+In her article, Ms Clair also says:

 “Follow this with a kidney cleansing medicinal tea mid-morning to complete the flush by removing the released water-soluble toxins.
 Golden rod, horsetail, birch leaves, nettle and raspberry are traditionally used to improve kidney function and help clear the body of water-soluble metabolic wastes and toxins, excess sodium, uric acid and inflammatory by-products.
 I call this combination your daily ‘internal shower’.”

 This too very closely echoes the marketing for her business’ “Kidney Cleanse Tea” product.